 Personal transactions have to remain completely separate from business ones, which is bound to be more complicated if you’ve combined them.

-It’d also be easy to miss deductions if you’re searching through your personal current account.
+It would also be easy to miss deductions if you’re searching through your personal current account.

-Whether it’s you, or an accountant, completing your tax return, tidier, well-kept records will ensure that you can claim back every penny.
+Whether it’s you, or an accountant, who completes your tax return, tidier, well-kept records will ensure that you can claim back every penny.

-If your business operates from its own, separate business account, you will be demonstrating complete professionalism too – definitely a plus point when working with clients and attracting new business.
+If your business operates from its own separate business account you will be demonstrating complete professionalism too – definitely a plus point when working with clients and attracting new business.